jumpnow/jumpnowtek-site/_posts/2017-03-07-Working-with-the-BeagleBone-PRUs.md

 The system and in particular the kernel I'm working with come from a Buildroot system I built using [these instructions][bbb-buildroot].

-You could do the same with a [Yocto system][bbb-yocto], it's just that Buildroot systems are a bit easier to get started with and to explain.
+You could do the same with a [Yocto system][bbb-yocto], it's just that Buildroot systems are a bit easier to get started with.

 The kernel has a patch and config that enables the **uio\_pruss** driver.